0xPoe/talks/ticdc-new-sink.slide/slides.md

 However, we must ensure that the events are written in the correct order.
 To accomplish this, we need to introduce a detector that can identify conflicts.

-We only allow non-conflicting events to be written in parallel.
+We only allow non-conflicting events to be written concurrently.
 For events that do conflict, we must wait until the previous event has been written to the target system before proceeding.
 -->

 ---